Skip to main content

 Outside of work, Cecilia is the Deputy Communications Director for Encode Justice, the world’s first and largest youth movement dedicated to promoting safe and equitable AI.
 In her free time, Cecilia loves painting and discovering new music and is excited to explore the Bay Area’s live music and food scene as a new resident.

-Frieda McAlear (She/They)
+Frieda McAlear (She/Hers)

 Director of Seeding Innovation

-Frieda McAlear is the Director of Seeding Innovation, where she brings her skills as a social science researcher and her passion for working with and for marginalized and underrepresented communities, at the Kapor Center.
-She has nearly a decade of experience managing projects, developing evaluation and research methodology and building nonprofit technology capacity with socially progressive organizations in the Bay Area, Europe and Southern Africa.
+Frieda McAlear is the Director of Seeding Innovation, where she brings her skills as a social science researcher and her passion for working with and for marginalized and underrepresented communities at the Kapor Center.
+She has nearly a decade of experience managing projects, developing evaluation and research methodology, and building nonprofit technology capacity with socially progressive organizations in the Bay Area, Europe, and Southern Africa.
 In 2013, she worked as an evaluator for an HIV/AIDS clinic serving villages in Lesotho and as a Program Coordinator for ZeroDivide in San Francisco in 2014.

-She holds a Master of Research in Geography from Queen Mary University of London, and a Bachelor of Science in Computer Science from Vesalius College in Brussels.
-She has nearly a decade of experience managing projects, developing evaluation and research methodology and building nonprofit technology capacity with socially progressive organizations in the Bay Area, Europe and Southern Africa.
+She holds a Master of Research in Geography from Queen Mary University of London and a Bachelor of Science in Computer Science from Vesalius College in Brussels.
+She has nearly a decade of experience managing projects, developing evaluation and research methodology, and building nonprofit technology capacity with socially progressive organizations in the Bay Area, Europe, and Southern Africa.

 Kalisha Davis (She/Her)